WirthG/Griffin-Wirth-Photo-Gallery/exampleSite/content/galleries/g5/index.md

 date: 2020-12-15
 ---

-The emoji project was a digital art project where i used Gravity Design to make a new emoji.
-My new "Really" emoji combined the straight-faced emoji, side eye emoji, and the anguished emoji.
+The emoji project was a digital art project where I used Gravity Design to make a new emoji.
+My new "Unimpressed" emoji combines the straight-faced emoji, side eye emoji, and the anguished emoji.